cdaringe/shizam/README.md

 ## why

-writing boilerplate code over and over stinks.  many of us start new projects _all the time_ and want to easily distribute the structure and methodologies used in all of our projects.  `shizam`, in it's tiny form, just helps scaffold a common project structure and best of best-known-methods via npm scripts.
+writing boilerplate code over and over stinks.  many of us start new projects _all the time_ and want to easily distribute the structure and methodologies used in all of our projects.  this tiny package simply helps scaffold a common project structure and best of best-known-methods via npm scripts.

-"ugh, what's the problem with just doing these things on my own?"  nothing!  i, however, found that [xkcd justified the effort](http://imgs.xkcd.com/comics/is_it_worth_the_time.png). :)  it's really great to enter a project, explicitly add _just one package_, and have a very basic, very common set of scripts and tooling ready-to-rock. #not-a-framework :)
+"ugh, what's the problem with just doing these things on my own?"

+nothing!  i, however, found that [xkcd justified the effort](http://imgs.xkcd.com/comics/is_it_worth_the_time.png). it's great to start a project, install _just one package_ (this one), and automatically have a basic set of scripts and tooling ready-to-roll. #not-a-framework.

 ## how